chandrakanth137/brandinator/README.md

 - **Google Gemini Only**: Removed OpenAI and Ollama support to simplify dependencies and focus on a single LLM provider
 - **No Local Storage**: Images are not saved to disk; only returned as data URLs to reduce storage requirements
-- **Lifespan Events**: Uses FastAPI's modern lifespan pattern for startup/shutdown instead of deprecated `on_event`
 - **Comprehensive Brand Schema**: Flexible Pydantic models that accept descriptive string values instead of strict literals, allowing LLM to provide nuanced brand characteristics
-- **Logging**: Structured logging to `logs/` directory with timestamped files for debugging and tracking
-- **Error Handling**: Graceful fallbacks at every level (scraping, LLM, image generation) to ensure system reliability